jpgavieta/multidevice_dataToolkit/README.md

 ## Data Flow from Multiple Devices

-The data pipeline starts from whereever the data is kept (either shared folder per device type, the cloud API of each device, or a database table of the device type).
+The data pipeline starts from whereever the data is kept.
 It is triggered upon command via `load.py` that tells `extract.py` to pull data from wherever, `transform.py` applies the parser logic specific to device, and returns an organized and subdivided dataframe per device.

 [![Flow of Data from Multiple Devices](multidevice_dataflow.png)](multidevice_dataflow.png)
 ---